Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/category-mapping.md

 ## Categorizing

-When an entire conditional is met the categories defined with that condition are added to the list of categories that will be applied to the API in Amplify Central.
+When an entire conditional is met, the categories defined with that condition are added to the list of categories that will be applied to the API in Amplify Central.

-When multiple mapping conditions evaluate to true all categories from all mappings are added to the list with duplicates removed.
+When multiple mapping conditions evaluate to true, all categories from all mappings are added to the list with duplicates removed.

 ### Category auto creation

 An additional switch (default: `false`) is provided to tell the Agent to create any category that does not already exist in Amplify Central.
 When this switch is off the agent will not apply non-existent categories to the API.

 {{% alert title="Note" %}}
-The `APIMANAGER_` prefix below will be different depending on the gateway the agent is for.
+The `APIMANAGER_` prefix, below, will be different depending on which gateway the agent is for.
 {{% /alert %}}

 ```
 APIMANAGER_CATEGORY_AUTOCREATION=true
 ```

-When auto creating categories the name of all categories will be processed prior to creating the category on Amplify Central.
-Since categories may only contain letters, numbers, spaces, [], and () any other characters will be removed automatically.
+When auto creating categories, the name of all categories will be processed prior to creating the category on Amplify Central.
+Since categories may only contain letters, numbers, spaces, [], and (), any other characters will be removed automatically.

 ### Tag value as category

-In addition to static category names the category mapping may reference a tags value as a category to add.
-To do this the categories list needs to add a value such as `tag.TagA.Value`.
+In addition to static category names, the category mapping may reference a tags value as a category to add.
+To do this, the categories list must add a value such as `tag.TagA.Value`.
 This will have the affect of the value of TagA becoming a category.

-Here is a sample of using TagA's value as a category ont eh API.
+Sample of using TagA's value as a category on the API:

 ```
 APIMANAGER_CATEGORY_MAPPINGS=[{conditions:"tag.TagA.Exists()",categories:"CategoryA,tag.TagA.Value"}]